Lattice Multiplication

 How It Works

 The lattice method places digits along the top and right of a grid.
-Each cell holds a single-digit product split by a diagonal: tens above, ones below.
-You then sum along each diagonal from right to left, carrying when the total exceeds 9, to read off the final answer.
+Each cell holds one single-digit multiplication result split by a diagonal: tens above, ones below.
+After every cell is filled, you add along the diagonals from right to left, carrying whenever a diagonal sum exceeds 9.
+The final answer is read off from those diagonal sums.

 Example Problem